prillcode/terraform-devenv/readme.md

 ### Cleanup

+When you are done with this project and no longer want the resources sitting in your AWS account:

+- **Run >** terraform destroy
-- Be sure to run 'terraform destroy' to get rid of all resources at the end!
+  - This command gets rid of all resources created above so you don't have unexpected charges in the AWS account.
+  - You will see the resources effected before they are really destroyed, then you confirm.